MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 - Has a two-availability zone deployment.
 The application tier uses Azure Site Recovery with a passive secondary VM.

-- Uses two Oracle observers: one as a primary and one as a secondary in a different availability zone where no database resides.
+- Takes advantage of the Data Guard fast-start failover feature.
+To get the highest availability, we recommend that you install two observers.
 The primary observer is in availability zone one, and the secondary observer is in availability zone two.
-The observers monitor and direct traffic to the primary database.
-If the primary observer is unavailable, Data Guard performs a redo sync to the secondary observer.
+The observers monitor and direct traffic.
+When the primary database is unavailable, the observer automatically fails over to the secondary database.
+Data Guard performs a redo sync.
+The time frame of the redo sync depends on your redo configuration.

 - Has Data Guard configured to [a data protection mode](https://docs.oracle.com/en/database/oracle/oracle-database/19/sbydb/oracle-data-guard-protection-modes.html#GUID-5DB32C5F-3ABF-4AD4-AB41-208F1BF134BB), such as maximum availability, maximum performance, or maximum protection.
 For more information about choosing a mode for your workload requirements, see [Oracle Data Guard protection modes](https://docs.oracle.com/en/database/oracle/oracle-database/19/sbydb/oracle-data-guard-protection-modes.html#GUID-7EF6EFEE-7E31-4F80-9C97-1B25DAA025F8).